Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Her usually tan skin was pale, her mouth set in an unhappy line.
 Not frowning, simply…tense.
 It was a sharp contrast to the smile that was usually always there when Quinn was around.
 If her stomach hadn't been empty, she probably would've been gripping that bowl for dear life again.

-Sad brown eyes met hers as she swept the cloth over the blonde's cheeks, and Quinn swallowed, gathering the courage to speak.
+Sad brown eyes met hers as she swept the cloth over Quinn's cheeks, and she swallowed, gathering the courage to speak.

 "Go on," she said hoarsely.